inspec/inspec-aws/docs/resources/aws_rds_event_subscriptions.md

 This resource does not expect any parameters.

-For additional information, see the [AWS documentation on AWS RDS Event Subscription](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-eventsubscription.html).
+For additional information, see the [AWS documentation on the `AWS::RDS::EventSubscription` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-eventsubscription.html).

 ## Properties